protwis/gpcrdb_data/docs/ligands.rst

-In the ligand query page you will be able to input either the ligand name, ligand ID (from either database of origin, being it GPCRdb itself, Guide to Pharmacology, ChEMBL or the PDSP KiDatabase), or structure information (being it SMILES or Inchikey) in the search textbox comprehensive of autofill.
-A dropdwon menu will list the available ligands adhering to the provided input.
+In the ligand query page you will be able to input either the ligand name, ligand ID (from either database of origin, being it GPCRdb itself, Guide to Pharmacology, ChEMBL or the PDSP KiDatabase), or structure information (being it SMILES or Inchikey) in the search textbox equipped with autofill.
+A dropdown menu will list the available ligands adhering to the provided input.
 By clicking on the selected ligand name users will be redirected to that specific ligand info page.